palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

 Step 1: Configure the environment
 ---------------------------------

-First, you need to set configurations necessary for starting and connecting the servers:
+First, you need to set a few configurations:

 .. code-block:: bash